4-10-2: United States

 In 1926, Baldwin Locomotive Works constructed an experimental demonstrator, the Baldwin 60000, which was a three-cylinder compound locomotive, the only 4-10-2 so constructed.
 This engine used high-pressure steam in the inside cylinder and then exhausted that steam into the two low-pressure outside cylinders.
 It also had a water tube boiler, one of a very few locomotives so equipped in the United States.
 As technologically innovative as Baldwin's 4-10-2 was, however, it was outmoded when built since compound steam locomotives had already lost favor in United States railroading.

 It was found that the 4-10-2 type ran better and rode smoother than the 2-10-2 type from which it had evolved.
 The third cylinder in the center of the cylinder saddle sloped down at a 9½ degree angle to a crank on the second drivers' axle, while the two outside rods connected to the third drivers.
 The three-cylinder feature on these locomotives gave them a distinctive sound at work, described as a "hop, skip and jump rhythm".

 While the SP engines could operate only on relatively straight and heavily built mainlines, their long service lives of between 28 and 30 years proved that they were good locomotives.
-The most serious mishap was when, in November 1946, one of the SP 4-10-2 locomotives suffered a boiler explosion which killed four train crew.
+The most serious mishap was when, in November 1946, engine number 5037 operating with a diesel coupled to the front end suffered a boiler explosion which killed four train crew.
 In addition, the inside cylinder's rod created serious maintenance problems because the floating bushings could fail, which lengthen maintenance down-time since such failures required major valve re-settings that caused delays.
 It was reported that such failures created such great pounding on the rails that railroad housewives along the line "complained of crockery cracking when a defective 4-10-2 rumbled past their homes".

 When the UP became tired of the major mechanical problems associated with three cylinders, it converted its locomotives to two-cylinder locomotives in 1942 and renumbered them 5090 to 5099.

 Two locomotives of this type have been preserved: